 4.2.2.7 General requirements

+When configured with eDRX_IDLE, the UE shall search every layer of higher priority at least every Thigher_priority_search, where Thigher_priority_search is defined as follows:

+Thigher_priority_search = max(60, 15*eDRX_IDLE cycle length) * Nlayers seconds if eDRX_IDLE cycle ≤ 10.24 s,

+Thigher_priority_search = max(60, ceil (15/NDRX-PTW)*eDRX_IDLE cycle length) * Nlayers seconds if eDRX_IDLE cycle > 10.24 s, where NDRX-PTW is the number of DRX cycles within a single PTW.

-When configured with eDRX_IDLE, the UE shall search every layer of higher priority at least every Thigher_priority_search = max(60, [1]*eDRX_IDLE cycle length) * Nlayers seconds≤ 10.24 s
+Otherwise if the UE is not configured with eDRX_IDLE cycle, the UE shall search every layer of higher priority at least every Thigher_priority_search = (60 * Nlayers) seconds.

-10.24 s; otherwise the UE shall search every layer of higher priority at least every Thigher_priority_search = (60 * Nlayers) seconds, where Nlayers is the total number of higher priority NR and E-UTRA carrier frequencies broadcasted in system information.
+Nlayers is the total number of higher priority NR and E-UTRA carrier frequencies broadcasted in system information.
 For a UE configured with early measurement reporting, while T331 is running, Nlayers is the combined total number of higher priority NR and E-UTRA carrier frequencies broadcasted in system information and carriers configured for idle mode CA measurements.

 Note: combined total number means that if a carrier is a high priority carrier and additionally a carrier configured for idle mode CA measurements, it only counts as one carrier.